Conformal field theory for annulus SLE: partition functions and martingale-observables: Main results

-\textbf{Organization of the paper.} In Section~\ref{CFT with ER b.c.} we review some of the standard notions in CFT and describe the conformal Fock space fields generated by central charge modifications of GFF with ER and Dirichlet boundary conditions.
-Section~\ref{WARD Section} is devoted to the study of Ward's equations (Theorem \ref{Ward eq_main}) in the annulus.
-In Section~\ref{SLE MOs ER} we relate CFT to SLE theory and present the proof of Theorem~\ref{main}.
-In the last subsection, we proceed with the study of null-vector equations and prove Theorem~\ref{main_SLE Z}.
+In Section~\ref{CFT with ER b.c.} we review some standard notions in CFT and describe the conformal Fock space fields generated by central charge modifications of GFF.
+For the convenience of the reader we borrow the relevant material from \cite{MR3052311} without proofs, thus making our exposition self-contained.